Daily Zohar # 2537 – Ki Tetze – No man knows his burial place

-God tells Moses to see the Land he is giving to the children of Israel before God ‘gathers’ him like he did for Aaron his brother.
+God tells Moses to see the land he is giving to the children of Israel before God ‘gathers’ him as he did for Aaron his brother.

 Rabbi Shimon tells Moses that through this Torah portion he needs to come back to this world, live and enter the Land of Israel.

 With this portion, Moses would unify with his bride, which is Malchut, and the Holy Land of Israel.

 The Land of Israel is the covenant’s promise of peace that was in the hands of Moses but God gave it to Pinchas, who is Elijah the prophet, that would announce the coming of Mashiach and the process to establish the final and everlasting peace.

 At the time of the sin of the Golden Calf, God told Moses to go down because the nation sinned.

 Exodus 32:7 “And YHVH said to Moses, “Go down, for your people, whom you brought up out of the land of Egypt, have corrupted themselves.”

 Before Moses died God told him to go up the mountain.
 The Zohar explains that this means that from this mountain he will enter the land of Israel.
 Because Israel is is on a high level going into the land is a process of elevation.
 God sent Moses up the mountain in preparation for entering Israel for the final peace.